lilab-bcb/cumulus/docs/scCloud.rst

 	  - Spreadsheet reporting DE results (output_name.de.xlsx)
 	* - output_markers_xlsx
 	  - File
 	  - An excel spreadsheet containing detected markers.
-Each cluster has one tab in the spreadsheet and each tab has three columns, listing markers that are strongly up-regulated, weakly up-regulated and down-regulated
+Each cluster has one tab in the spreadsheet and each tab has three columns, listing markers that are strongly up-regulated, weakly up-regulated and down-regulated (output_name.markers.xlsx)
 	* - output_anno_file
 	  - File
 	  - Annotation file (output_name.anno.txt)